-Tampons can give you the freedom to continue activities such as swimming while on your period.
+Tampons can give you the freedom to continue activities such as swimming while you have your period.
 However, it’s important to learn how to insert them correctly.
-Some girls may want to start using tampons right away, and others may prefer something else, like pads.
-There are no wrong answers, and you should use the period products that work for you.
+Some people may want to start using tampons right away, and others may prefer something else like pads.
+There are no wrong answers, and you are the best judge of which period products work for you.

 With so many options available, choosing your first tampon can be confusing.
-For beginners, using slender/light tampons might be a good idea because they’re smaller and easier to insert.
-Once you’ve understood your regular monthly period flow, you’ll know if it’s heavier than what light tampons can absorb.
+For beginners, using slender/light-flow tampons might be a good idea because they’re smaller and easier to insert.
+Once you get a sense of your regular monthly period flow, you’ll know if it’s heavier than what light tampons can absorb.
 In that case, you can switch to regular tampons.
-Let’s look at all the types available.
+Let’s look at the available types.

-- Slender/light – These tampons are made for girls and women with a light flow.
-It might be a good idea to start out using slender or light tampons.
+- Slender/light – These tampons are made for people with a light flow.
+If you’ve only recently gotten your period, it might be a good idea to start by using slender or light tampons.

-- Regular – These tampons work well for a normal flow and may also work well for beginners because of their smaller size.
+- Regular – These tampons absorb a normal flow and may also work well for beginners because of their smaller size.

-- High/Super absorbency – These tampons are specially designed for a very heavy flow.
-Ideally, these should only be used if regular tampons are not sufficient and only on days with heavy flow (usually, days one or two).
-These might not be the best tampons for beginners since period flows are often light in the first few months.
+- Super/high-absorbency – These tampons are specially designed for people with a heavy flow.
+Ideally, these should only be used if regular tampons are not sufficient and only on days with a heavy flow (usually, days one or two).
+These aren’t usually the best tampons for beginners since period flows are often light for the first few months.

-- No applicator – These tampons come without an applicator and have to be inserted using your fingers.
+- No applicator – These tampons come without an applicator and are inserted using your fingers.

 - Cardboard applicator – These tampons come with an applicator made of cardboard to help insert the tampon.
-They may be rigid and feel uncomfortable for first-time users.
+They may feel rigid or uncomfortable for first-time users.

-- Plastic applicator – Tampons with plastic applicators are more comfortable to use and slide more easily into the vagina.
-They might be a little more expensive.
+- Plastic applicator – Tampons with plastic applicators are more comfortable to use and slide easily into the vagina.

-Learning how to use a tampon might seem a little confusing at first, but there’s no need to be nervous.
-Once you’ve inserted it properly, tampons are painless, and you can’t feel them at all while moving around.
-Follow these step-by-step tips to understand how to correctly insert a tampon:
+Learning how to use a tampon might seem overwhelming at first, but this feeling is totally normal.
+Once you’ve inserted it properly, a tampon is painless, and you can’t feel it while moving around.
+Follow these step-by-step tips to understand how to insert a tampon:

-- Relax and stay calm.
-The more relaxed you are, the more easily the tampon will slide in!
+- Relax.
+The more relaxed you are, the more easily the tampon will slide into the vagina.

-- Choose a slender, small tampon to start with.
-Once you’re totally comfortable inserting a tampon, you can move on to a larger size depending on your flow.
+- Choose a slender, small tampon to start.
+Once you’re comfortable inserting a tampon, you can move to a larger size depending on your flow.

-- Stand or sit in a position that is comfortable for you.
-You might try crouching on a toilet/chair with one foot on the seat and the other on the floor.
+- Stand or sit in a comfortable position.
+You might try crouching on a toilet or chair with one foot on the seat and the other on the floor.
 You can also lie on your back on a bed with your legs apart and knees up.

 - Hold the middle of the tampon between your thumb and finger.

-- With your other hand, gently spread your vaginal lips open so that the tip of the tampon is at your vagina’s opening.
-The string should be visible, fully extended, with its end pointing away from your body
+- With your other hand, gently spread your vaginal lips open so that the tip of the tampon touches your vagina’s opening.
+The string should be visible and fully extended, with its end pointing away from your body.

-- Gently but firmly push the tampon into your vagina, aiming slightly upwards as you insert it.
-Keep gently pushing the middle of the tampon with your index/middle finger.
+- Gently but firmly push the tampon into your vagina, aiming slightly upward as you insert it.
+Hold the middle of the tampon with your index/middle finger.

-- Eventually, you will feel that the tampon is completely inside your vagina, and you cannot push it in any further.
-You will now see only the string visible outside of the vagina.
+- If you use a tampon without an applicator, you will eventually feel the tampon completely inside your vagina, and you won’t be able to push it in any further.
+Only the string will be visible outside of the vagina.

-- If you are using an applicator, once the tampon (still inside its applicator) is inside your vagina, hold the outer tube in place while pushing the smaller, inner tube farther in using your middle/index finger.
-This will push the tampon from the front of the tube into your vagina.
+- If you are using an applicator, once the tampon (still inside its applicator) is inside your vagina, hold the outer tube in place while pushing the smaller, inner tube farther in using your middle or index finger.
+This will slide the tampon from the front of the tube into your vagina.

 - You can dispose of the applicator in the trash.
-Do not flush the applicator down the toilet because it can clog it.
+Do not flush the applicator down the toilet because it can create a clog.

 To remove a tampon:

 After four hours, it’s time to remove the tampon.
 Hold the string and gently but firmly pull the tampon slowly out of your vagina.
-You can then wrap it in toilet paper and throw it away.
+Then, you can wrap it in toilet paper and throw it away.
 Tampons can easily clog a toilet, so don’t flush them!

-- Choose tampons according to your flow: Don’t use a tampon for a higher flow than what you have.
-If used for lighter flows, super-absorbent tampons can stick to the vaginal walls, causing tiny tears when you remove them.
+- Choose tampons according to your flow: Don’t use a tampon for a higher flow than needed.
+If super-absorbent tampons are used for lighter flows, they can stick to the vaginal walls, causing tiny tears when you remove them.

-- Change your tampon at least every four hours: It’s very important to regularly change your tampon every few hours.
-Leaving in a tampon for too long can increase your risk of toxic shock syndrome (TSS), a sudden and fatal bacterial disease.
+- Change your tampon at least every four hours: It’s very important to change your tampon every four to eight hours.
+Leaving a tampon in for too long can increase your risk of toxic shock syndrome (TSS), a sudden and fatal bacterial disease.

-- Use unscented tampons: It’s always a good idea to use unscented tampons that are free from harmful chemicals that can interfere with your vagina’s delicate pH balance.
+- Use unscented tampons: Opt for unscented tampons without harmful chemicals that can interfere with your vagina’s delicate pH balance.

 Deciding whether and when to start using tampons is a completely personal decision.
 There is no one right answer for how old you should be to use a tampon.
-They can be worn by girls as soon as their periods start.
-You might want to start off with slender/light tampons and move to more absorbent tampons if needed.
+They can be worn as soon as your periods start.
+You might want to begin with slender/light tampons and then move to more absorbent tampons if needed.
 It’s important to change your tampon every four hours to avoid leakage and the risk of toxic shock syndrome, a fatal bacterial infection.
-While they may be a bit uncomfortable to insert at first, a correctly placed tampon is painless and cannot be felt when moving around.
+While it may feel a bit awkward to insert at first, a correctly placed tampon is painless and cannot be felt during activity.